-An exit course designed to assist students in assessing the various components of their seminary career, including learning effectiveness, ministry preparedness, personal growth, and development toward ministry.
-The course also seeks to help the student in building a vision for post-graduation ministry and for lifelong learning and development.
-Prerequisites: P1111 Foundations for Ministry and P1121-22 Leadership in Ministry Practicum.
-The course must be taken in the last or next to last semester and may be taken concurrently with P1121-22.
-(Pass/Fail.)
+An exit course using a group retreat format designed to assist students in assessing the various components of their seminary career, including learning effectiveness, ministry preparedness, personal growth and development toward lifelong ministry.
+The course also seeks to help the student in building a vision for post-graduation ministry and for learning and development beyond the seminary classroom.
+The course should be taken in the last or next to last semester only. (pass/fail)

-P1121, P1122 Leadership in Ministry Practicum
+P1121/P1122 Leadership in Ministry Practicum